 For each cookie, drop 1/4 cup dough onto ungreased baking sheets, spacing 3 inches apart.

 Bake in 350 degree F oven 17 to 20 minutes, until edges are lightly browned; rotate sheets halfway through.
 Remove cookies to rack to cool

 CLINTON FAMILY'S CHOCOLATE CHIP COOKIES

-And in case you're wondering, yes, there was a 2016 Cookie Bake-Off of the Candidates's spouses.
-Bill Clinton was asked to contribute a recipe, and the Clinton campaign submitted the "Clinton Family's Chocolate Chip Cookies" (see above for same recipe 1992, 1996, 2016!) -- a reprise of Hillary Clinton's earlier oatmeal chocolate chip cookie.
+The last Presidential Cookie Bake-Off was held in 2016 for the Candidates's spouses.
+Bill Clinton, as the spouse, was asked to contribute a recipe, and the Clinton campaign submitted the "Clinton Family's Chocolate Chip Cookies" (see above for same recipe 1992, 1996, 2016!) -- a reprise of Hillary Clinton's earlier oatmeal chocolate chip cookie.
 Melania Trump submitted her recipe for Star Cookies, a rolled butter cookie, enriched with a bit of sour cream and egg yolk.
 Nothing special, and no chocolate!
 She did not win..Sadly her husband won the electoral vote, but not the popular vote ... just as this cookie shows... no one likes a plain cookie!

 Sadly The Presidential First Lady Bakeoff was cancelled in 2020.
 Family Circle Magazine, the sponsor, published its last issue in December of 2019 after 86 years in publication.

 But in case you're looking for one of Jill Biden's favorite cookies, here's the recipe for Chocolate Chunk Oatmeal Cookies with Cranberries.
 It's not her recipe, but it is her favorite cookie.
 Recipe from Night with Giada: A Quick and Simple Recipe to Improve Dinner by Giada De Laurentiis.